dev4press/flyin/readme.txt

 = 1.8 / 2019.10.28 =
 * New: custom container selected for appending popup elements
-* Updated: changes to some of the plugin default settings
+* Updated: changes to some plugin default settings
 * Fix: problem when checking if the Cookies library is loaded

 = 1.7 / 2019.04.21 =